gargmegham/Portfolio-V1/content/privacy-policy/index.md

    - providing you with information you've requested from us (like training or education materials) or information we are required to send to you;
    - operational communications, like changes to our websites and services, security updates, or assistance with using our websites and services;
-   - marketing communications (about TranZact or another product or service we think you might be interested in) in accordance with your marketing preferences;
+   - marketing communications (about Agroha Solutions or another product or service we think you might be interested in) in accordance with your marketing preferences;
    - asking you for feedback or to take part in any research we are conducting (which we may engage a third party to assist with).

 2. To help you share information with those whom you want to share information with and to assist you in making statutory submissions.